dodona-edu/dolos/docs/guide/library.md

 ## Usage

-We've provided a [simple example repository](https://github.com/rien/dolos-lib-example/blob/main/index.mjs) that shows how to use the library.
+Take a look at our [example repository](https://github.com/rien/dolos-lib-example/blob/main/index.mjs) for some simple use cases that demonstrate how the library can be used.

-The following code snippet will log all all matching fragments in the given files:
+For example, this JavaScript code snippet logs all matching fragments shared among a list of files:

 ```javascript
 import { Dolos } from "@dodona/dolos-lib";